DVMProject/dvmhost/README.md

 This project is a direct fork of the MMDVMHost (https://github.com/g4klx/MMDVMHost) project, and combines the MMDVMCal (https://github.com/g4klx/MMDVMCal) project into a single package.

+Please feel free to reach out to us for help, comments or otherwise, on our Discord: https://discord.gg/3pBe8xgrEz

 ## Building

 Please see the various Makefile included in the project for more information.
 (All following information assumes familiarity with the standard Linux make system.)